MARN-5895/Website/lectures/05_datavizandstack/README.md

 ### Extra resources

 Here's an  [article](https://tos.org/oceanography/assets/docs/29-3_thyng.pdf) led by [Kristen Thyng](https://github.com/kthyng) about `cmocean` and colormaps in general.
-And here are a few plotting modules that you may want to checkout:
+And here are a few plotting modules that you may want to check out:

 1. [proplot](https://proplot.readthedocs.io/en/latest/) for publication quality graphics.
 2. [seaborn](https://seaborn.pydata.org) and [altair](https://altair-viz.github.io/getting_started/overview.html) for statistical plotting.